Connecting people who care with causes that matter

 Thoughtful Giving – Please glance through our information and consider making a tax-deductible donation of $100 or more to help us support the programs and charitable causes that are important to you.
 All contributions to the Coshocton Foundation, large or small, are tax-deductible and put to good use right here in Coshocton County.
 The Coshocton Foundation believes that every gift received from its generous supporters, no matter the amount, greatly impacts others throughout our community.

-Distribution Committee Awards Unrestricted Grants in September 2025
+Distribution Committee Awards Unrestricted Grants – January 2026

-The Distribution Committee of the Coshocton Foundation had their third and final meeting of Fiscal Year 2025 recently and reviewed 8 Unrestricted Grant Applications totaling $78,136.09.
-The committee awarded 5 total and 1 partial grant totaling $22,0111.09 to several community organizations.
-The grants awarded include: $10,000 to Echoing Hills Village, Inc. to assist with providing transportation to medical appointments and self-fulfillment opportunities, while supporting the integration into...
+The Distribution Committee of the Coshocton Foundation had their first meeting of Fiscal Year 2026 recently and reviewed 23 Unrestricted Grant Applications totaling $588,196.85.
+The committee awarded several total and partial grants totaling $116,094.71 to various community organizations.
+The grants awarded include: $25,000 to Friends of the Parks to assist with plans to restore the 103-year-old flooring at the Lake Park Pavilion $15,000 to OSU Extension Coshocton County 4-H Advisory Committee...

 Coshocton Foundation Announces Change in Check Acceptance Policy